 On this page:

-Paper makes up nearly 30 percent of all wastes Americans throw away each year, more than any other material.
-Americans recycled about 63 percent of the paper they used in 2013.
+Paper makes up nearly 30 percent of municipal solid waste (trash) generated each year, more than any other material.
+Americans recycled about 65 percent of the paper they used in 2014.
 This recovered paper is used to make new paper products, saving trees and other natural resources.
 Most community or office recycling programs accept paper and paper products.
 Check what your community or office program accepts before you put it in the bin.
 When you go shopping, look for products that are made from recycled paper.

 Some batteries contain heavy metals such as mercury, lead, cadmium, and nickel; therefore, many communities do not allow them to be thrown away with your regular trash.
 Recycling is always the best option for disposing of used batteries.